darrylcauldwell/piCluster/mkdocs/docs/storage.md

 3. IOPS=42.6k, BW=166MiB/s
 4. IOPS=42.5k, BW=166MiB/s

+## Summary

-So for a very small investment inpwd the USB Flash Drives we've increased sequential read potential by 4X and write potential by 3X.
+So for a very small investment in the USB Flash Drives we've increased sequential read potential by 4X and write potential by 3X over the SD card.
 The Pi 4 firmware doesn't presently offer option for USB boot so the SD cards are needed but hopefully soon the firmware will get updated.